yazanismail1/capital-finder/README.md

 ## Project Description

-Capital finder is an implementation of the serverless using vercel along with dealing with api where based on query attachements results appear to the user.
+Capital finder is an implementation of the serverless using vercel along with dealing with api, based on query attachements, results appear to the user.

 ## How to initialize/run the application